QUOTE OF THE DAY

 Women lose an additional 7 lbs of body weight, 12 lbs of body fat on low carbohydrate diet

-Women on a low carbohydrate lost an additional 7 pounds of body weight and 12 pounds of body fat in four months compared to women on a low calorie, low fat diet according to a new study.
+Women on a low carbohydrate lost an additional 7 pounds of body weight and 12 pounds of body fat in four months compared to women on a low calorie, low fat diet according to a recent study.

-Read the entire article | Email this article
+Read the entire article

-Read the entire article | Email this article
+Email this article

 Tuesday, September 21, 2004